-Madagascar president says ‘attempt to seize power illegally’ under way
+Madagascar army unit claims control as president alleges power-grab

 Prime Minister Ruphin Fortunat Zafisambo, a military general appointed after Rajoelina dismissed his predecessor under pressure from demonstrators, said the government was “fully ready to listen and engage in dialogue with all factions – youth, unions or the military”.

 Madagascar’s army has a long history of intervening in politics during crises.
-Since independence, it has backed or led several power shifts, including coups in the 1970s and in 2009, when it helped oust President Marc Ravalomanana and bring reformist mayor Andry Rajoelina to power.
+Since independence in 1960, it has backed or led several power shifts, including coups in the 1970s and in 2009, when it helped oust President Marc Ravalomanana and bring reformist mayor, Rajoelina, to power.

 Though the military has stayed mostly in the background in recent years, it remains an influential force in the country’s often fragile political landscape.